 Any ships you played and cards you bought will get sent to your discard pile at the end of the turn.
 Any bases you put in play remain there until destroyed by your opponent.
 Bases will also provide defense against attacks on you.
 Bases that are in play from previous rounds will provide their bonuses each round.

 Some cards also have an “ally” ability which triggers if you play two cards of the same color/faction on a turn.
-So that green card may only grate you 1 point of attack, but if you play a second green card on a turn (or have a green base in play), then you get its boosted ability.
+So that green card may only grant you 1 point of attack, but if you play a second green card on a turn (or have a green base in play), then you get its boosted ability.

 After finishing your turn, you draw your hand back up to three cards and your opponent goes.
 The first player to remove all of their opponent’s shield tokens wins.